R00tDroid/SrIntercept/Readme.md

 ## How to use
 1. Obtain a copy of the SR Interceptor binaries
-2. Locate the executable of a Simulated rEality application
+2. Locate the executable of a Simulated Reality application
 3. `Injector.exe [Location of SR executable]`

 ## How to build